-4.3 Targeting
+5.3 Targeting

-Targeting means ensuring that regulatory effort is directed primarily towards those whose activities give rise to higher levels of risk to public/employee (relevant persons), safety where the hazards and risks are less well controlled, or against deliberate offences.
+Targeting means ensuring that regulatory effort is directed primarily towards those whose activities give rise to higher levels of risk to relevant persons, where the hazards and risks are less well controlled, or against deliberate offences.

 The Authority aims to make sure, through targeting, that the direction of regulatory effort takes into account the level of risk.
 Action will be primarily focused on those directly responsible for the risk and who are best placed to control it.
 The Authority has systems for prioritising regulatory effort.
-These include a risk-based re-inspection programme and localised plans to identify high risk premises.
+These include a risk-based inspection programme (RBIP) and localised plans to identify both high and very high-risk premises.
 Risk assessment, utilising methodology and data provided by Communities and Local Government, together with local data, intelligence and knowledge, underpins the Authority's approach to regulatory activity.

-The Authority will seek to identify relevant and good quality data to continually improve its risk based audit and inspection programme.
+The Authority will seek to identify relevant and good quality data to continually improve its riskbased inspection programme.